Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Introduction

-It is known that there are many works related to the theoretic bounds for the LRCs.
-Apart from the works, there is much literature regarding achieving a large code length $n$ for a given alphabet size (field size) $q$~\cite{Natalia2013,Tamo2014,jin2019,li2018,zhang2017}.
-However, compared to $q$-ary LRCs, binary LRCs are known to be advantageous in terms of implementation in practical systems.
-For the optimal binary linear LRCs, various construction methods have been proposed.
-In 2017, by the partial spread, Nam et al. constructed a class of binary linear LRCs with minimum distance at least $6$ and showed that some examples are optimal with respect to the bound in~\eqref{eq:2}~\cite{Nam2017}.
-Subsequently, Wang et al. constructed an $\left[n=\frac{2^{s}-1}{2^{t}-1}, k=\frac{r n}{r+1}-s, d \geq 6\right]$ binary LRC with locality $r = 2^b$, which achieved the bound in~\eqref{eq:3} from generalized Hamming codes in~\cite{Anyu_2019}.
-In~\cite{Jingxue2019}, Ma et al. proposed a class of optimal binary linear LRCs for $d = 6$, which included the codes given in~\cite{Anyu_2019}, and they also presented a new $k$-optimal construction for locality $3$ and minimum distance $6$ from a partial $t$-spread.
+Compared to $q$-ary LRCs, binary LRCs are known to be advantageous in terms of implementation complexity in practical systems.
+For optimal binary linear LRCs, various construction methods have been proposed, especially for the case of minimum distance $3$ and $4$.
+Nevertheless, constructing optimal binary LRCs becomes increasingly challenging as the minimum distance requirement grows.
+In 2017, by the partial spread, Nam et al. constructed a class of binary linear LRCs with minimum distance at least $6$ and showed some examples that are optimal with respect to the bound~\eqref{eq:2}~\cite{Nam2017}.
+Subsequently, Wang et al. in~\cite{Anyu_2019} constructed an $\left[n=\frac{2^{s}-1}{2^{t}-1}, k=\frac{r n}{r+1}-s, d \geq 6\right]$ binary $k$-optimal LRC with locality $r = 2^b$ from generalized Hamming codes, where $s$ and $t$ are integers that satisfy $2t|s$ and $\frac{s}{2t}\geq 2$.
+In~\cite{Jingxue2019}, Ma et al. proposed a class of $k$-optimal binary linear LRCs for $d = 6$, which included the codes given in~\cite{Anyu_2019}, and they also presented a new $k$-optimal construction for locality $3$ and minimum distance $6$ from a partial $t$-spread.
 For any fixed locality $r$ and minimum distance $d$, the coding rate of optimal LRCs becomes larger as the code length becomes larger~\cite{Dimakis2010}.
-Note that most constructions of the binary linear LRCs are based on the partial $t$-spread, namely a set of mutually disjoint $t$-dimensional subspace in $ V_m(q)$, which denotes the $m$-dimensional projective space over the finite field $\F_q$.
+Note that most constructions of binary linear LRCs are based on the partial $t$-spread, namely a set of mutually disjoint $t$-dimensional subspaces.
 Owing to the mutually disjoint subspaces, it is easy to calculate the minimum distance of binary linear LRCs.
-But, the disadvantage of this approach is the limit to code length.
-Actually, for given locality, based on the intersection subspace, the optimal binary linear LRCs can be constructed with code length larger than previously known, but few constructions exist.
+However, a disadvantage of this approach is that the code length is limited.
+Actually, for a given locality, based on the intersection subspace, $k$-optimal binary linear LRCs can be constructed with code length larger than previously known, but few constructions exist.
 A more ingenious approach is necessary to cope with the intersection subspace in order to guarantee the minimum distance.
-For these above reason, it is a challenging and interesting problem to construct the optimal binary linear LRCs by applying the intersection subspace.
+Hence, it is a challenging and interesting problem to construct $k$-optimal binary linear LRCs by applying intersection subspaces.